FIU Future Shorelines Project

 DEM

 The elevation model is based on the latest Florida Peninsular LiDAR data collection by the Florida Division of Emergency Management (FDEM) conducted in 2018 – 2020.
 The original bare-earth project DEMs were downloaded from USGS.
-Detailed metadata is available here.
-Individual DEM tiles were mosaiced, reprojected and resampled to a Xm ground resolution that allows computational efficience.
+Individual DEM tiles were mosaiced, reprojected and resampled to a ground resolution that allows computational efficiency.
 Breaklines, connectors, etc. were considered to ensure a hydrologically accurate representation of the surface.

 Transects